jasmine-hart/EcologicalGenomics23/PopGenomics/PopulaitonGenomics_notebook.md

 ### Entry 1: 2023-09-11.

-- We reviewed the red spruce study systen and the exome capture data
+- We reviewed the red spruce study system and the exome capture data
-- We discussed the structure of fastq files (dna sequene, pkus the Q scores)
+- We discussed the structure of fastq files (dna sequence, plus the Q scores)
 - Using the program fastqc, we analyzed the quality of the sequencing runs